-SECTION 3 Of the program participants and households assisted d, enter the nur nber that: Additional Total Program Participants Assisted Household Persons Members Now have new access to this service or benefit: Now have improved access to this service or benefit: Now receive a service or benefit that is no longer subs standard: Total: TOTAL HOUSEHOLDS ASSISTED If applicable, e.g. for public facilities assisted with CI OBG funds, ind icate the nu mber who: Now have new access to this type of public facility or infrastructure improvement: Now have improved access to this type of public facili or infrastructure improvement: ty Now are served by a public facility or infrastructure the no longer substandard: at is TOTAL HOUSEHOLDS ASSISTED Total: Certification: I certify that this information is true and acrecords.
-Contact Person (Print Name): E mail: F Phone: Signature: Date: Form revised in July of 2020.
-Please do not alter.
-If neces ssarv. additional information may be added on separat
+SECTION 3 Of the program participants and households assisted, ente er the nu mber that: Additional Total Program Participants Assisted Household Persons Members Now have new access to this service or benefit: - Now have improved access to this service or benefit: - Now receive a service or benefit that is no longer substanda rd: TOTAL HOUSEHOLDS ASSISTED Total: If applicable, e.g. for public facilities assisted with CDBG f unds, in dicate the nu mber who: Now have new access to this type of public facility or infrastructure improvement: Now have improved access to this type of public facility or infrastructure improvement: Now are served by a public facility or infrastructure that is no longer substandard: TOTAL HOUSEHOLDS ASSISTED Total: 1.1.

+Certification: I certify that this information is true and accurately reflects the information contained in agency records.